Medical Device Leadership for Patient Health and Business Success Certificate of Graduate Study (COGS)

 Cecilia Kimberlin, Consultant, Kimberlin Consulting

-John Kucia, Vice President, Xavier University
+John Kucia, Vice President, Xavier University (co-author of Leadership in Balance)

 Bill MacFarland, Director of the Division of Enforcement B, FDA